Furulunden in Mandal

 Stoltzekleiven and Fjellveien in Bergen

-Bergen, Norway's second largest city, is a must-see for visitors to Norway, with its dramatic positioning between steep mountains and colourful history as a Hanseatic League trading centre.
+Bergen, Norway's second largest city, is a must-see for visitors to Norway, with its dramatic positioning between steep mountains and colourful history as a Hanseatic League trading center.

-However, Bergen is also a must-see for runners: Bergen is home to Stoltzekleiven, an 800-step stair climb with a 1035 feet elevation.
+However, Bergen is also a must-see for runners: Bergen is home to Stoltzekleiven, an 908-step stair climb with a 315,5-meter elevation.
 The legendary course is a popular training spot for runners, and is also home to the yearly Stoltzekleiven Opp running race – the world's steepest running race - which gathers more than 2,000 runners.
 The time to beat is 8 minutes and 30 seconds, and in the weeks before the race, you can record your own time in a booklet on the top if you are in a bragging mood.
+Stoltzekleiven starts in Sandviken, not far from the city center, and can be easily reached on foot or by bus.

 Another essential trip for any runner who visits Bergen is Fjellveien (The Mountain Road).
-This 2,878 miles long road winds through the hillsides surrounding Bergen, and is much used by the locals for running or simply for a relaxed stroll to look at the magnificent view.
+This 4,632-meter long road winds through the hillsides surrounding Bergen, and is much used by the locals for running or simply for a relaxed stroll to look at the magnificent view.
+It is easily reached and lies just a short walk up the hill from the city center.
 Bergen also has its own marathon, held every March.

 Book your stay and transportation now